hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 | `statusId` | The status ID of the shipment.
 To send ready to pickup email, shipment must be packed | Yes |
 | `shipmentTypeID` | The ID of the shipment type | Yes |

-### Step 3: Validates the configuration of email notification
+### Step 3: Validates Email Notification Configuration

-The `sendReadyToPickupItemNotification` service checks the configuration to send ready-for-pickup emails.
-If it is enabled, the service proceeds to determine the responsible system for sending the email.
+The `sendReadyToPickupItemNotification` service checks the configuration for sending ready-for-pickup emails.
+If enabled, it determines the responsible system for sending the email.

-If the marketing automation platform is responsible for sending notifications, the Order Management System (OMS) shares the shipment details in JSON format with the marketing automation platform.
-The marketing automation platform then uses these details to personalize the customer's email using the preconfigured email template.
+If the marketing automation platform is responsible, the OMS shares the shipment details in JSON format with the marketing automation platform.
+The platform then uses the details to personalize the customer's email using the preconfigured template.

-On the other hand, if the OMS is responsible for sending the email, it directly uses the preconfigured email template within the OMS.
+If the OMS is responsible, it directly uses the preconfigured email template within the OMS.

-Note: The data for the preconfigured email is defined by `templateContentId`.
+Note: The data for the preconfigured email is defined by templateContentId.

 #### Service details: